-This article describes the dosage of Mavenclad, including its strength and how to take the drug.
+This article describes the dosages of Mavenclad, as well as its strengths and how to take it.
 To learn more about Mavenclad, see this in-depth article.

 Mavenclad’s dosing regimen for multiple sclerosis (MS) is described below.